techascent/tech.ml/topics/xgboost_metrics.md

 feature and observed error rates as XGBoost continued to train.
 We then ask xgboost to stop training if the error on a validation dataset (the last of the watches map by iteration) increased 4 rounds consecutively.

+For this dataset specifically there are quite a lot of dataset-specific operations you can do to improve the results.
+The examples above are intended to show the range of training options that XGBoost provides out of the box.
+We hope you enjoy using this excellent software library and that these relatively simple techniques can allow you to get to great results quickly.